omarelfiki/unity-ml-drl-data/CONTRIBUTING.md

 ## Training Runs Naming convention
-Every group member must follow this naming convention in TensorBoard when they run a training run.
-You are able to change the name of the file in the configurations file.
+Every group member must follow this naming convention when they start a training run.

 X_Y_E(_A)